lasyaneti/CS128-Notes/Lessons/Week 04/16pointers.md

 - **INITIALIZER** (optional), ex: = 5;

 ## Pointers
-- Pointer is an object, it's value is the address of another object
+- Pointer is an object, its value is the address of another object
 - In the example below, both p and i are variables of objects (pointer and int, respectively) and so have their own addresses.
 The point of a pointer is to get the address of i and store it as the value of p

 ``` cpp